-We are keen to receive high quality applications from both women and men; from diverse research disciplines – including social and economic sciences, veterinary (“one health”) researchers, and clinically-active researchers; and from franco-, luso- and anglophone low-and-middle income countries of Sub-Saharan Africa.
+We are keen to receive high quality applications from both women and men; from diverse research disciplines – including social and economic sciences, veterinary (“one health”) researchers, and clinically-active researchers; and from franco-, luso- and anglophone low-and-middle income countries of Africa.

 Guidance for applicants and the application form can be downloaded here:

 - AREF Research Development Fellowship flier

 - Programme des Bourses de Recherché et Développement de l’AREF

 We have issued new guidance for the Employing and the Host organisations that are sponsoring an applicant.
 It summarises what AREF will pay for, what it will not, and how it will pay the organisations.
 Most funds to go to the Host because that is where most of the expenditure lies.
 The guidance can be downloaded from the following link:

 - Information for Applicants’ Sponsors [Published – July 2016]